-"Our research found that employers are generally supportive of their employees working past age 65 and delaying retirement and, in fact, are much more so than Baby Boomer workers believe to be the case," said Collinson.
+Our research found that employers are generally supportive of their employees working past age 65 and delaying retirement and, in fact, are much more supportive than Baby Boomer workers believe to be the case.
 Eighty-eight percent of employers agree that they are supportive of their employees working past age 65 and delaying retirement, including 49 percent that "strongly agree" and 39 percent that "somewhat agree."
 In contrast, Baby Boomer workers are less likely to believe that their employers are supportive: Only 73 percent agree that their employers are supportive with only 25 percent who "strongly agree" and 48 percent who "somewhat agree."

-"For most Baby Boomers, retirement is no longer a point in time at which one immediately stops working.
+For most Baby Boomers, retirement is no longer seen as a point in time at which one immediately stops working.
 It is now a phased transition which may involve shifting from full-time to part-time work, taking on a position which is more satisfying and/or less demanding, or pursuing an encore career.
-Few Baby Boomers expect to immediately stop working when they retire," said Collinson.
-"This vision of a flexible, phased transition to retirement cannot be accomplished without employers having programs and employment practices in place to facilitate it."

-The survey found a deep disconnect between Baby Boomer workers' expectations and employers' retirement realities: Only 48 percent of employers have practices in place to enable shifting from full-time to part-time and even fewer (37 percent) allow taking on new positions that are less stressful or demanding.
-Moreover, this disconnect is amplified by even fewer Baby Boomer workers believing that their employers have such practices in place: Only 21 percent believe their employer will enable them to shift from full-time to part-time and only 12 percent say their employer will enable them to take positions which are less stressful or demanding.
+Few Baby Boomers expect to immediately stop working when they retire.
+This vision of a flexible, phased transition into retirement cannot be accomplished without employers having programs and employment practices in place to facilitate it.
+The survey found a deep disconnect between Baby Boomer workers' expectations and employers' retirement realities: Only 48 percent of employers have practices in place enabling workers to shift from full-time to part-time and even fewer (37 percent) allow taking on new positions that are less stressful or demanding.
+Moreover, this disconnect is amplified by even fewer Baby Boomer workers believing that their employers have such practices in place: Only 21 percent believe their employers enable employees to shift from full-time to part-time, and only 12 percent say their employers enable employees to take positions which are less stressful or demanding.

-"Fears are common in today's society about potential age discrimination given that so many workers are planning to work past age 65 and delay retirement," said Collinson.
-"Our survey asked employers about their supportiveness of workers' delaying retirement and their perceptions of workers who are age 50 and older - and yielded very encouraging responses."
+Fears are common in today's society about potential age discrimination, given that so many workers are planning to work past age 65 and delay retirement.
+Our survey asked employers about their supportiveness of workers' delaying retirement and their perceptions of workers who are age 50 and older - and yielded very encouraging responses.